 Vegetation According to Management Policies 2006, the NPS strives to maintain all components and processes of naturally evolving park unit ecosystems, including the natural abundance, diversity, and ecological integrity of plants.
 Both native and invasive non-native vegetation exist in the project area.
-Vegetation would be displaced, disturbed, and/or compacted in construction areas particularly in the footprint of the new building and along utility corridors.
+Vegetation, including some mature trees would be displaced, removed, disturbed, and/or compacted in construction areas particularly in the footprint of the new building, along utility corridors and in new parking sites or areas.
 Construction of new trails to provide access to the newly situated building would also disturb vegetation.
 Disturbed areas would be revegetated and rehabilitated following construction; therefore, project area vegetation removal and disturbance is expected to result in minor adverse impacts to vegetation.
 Because effects on vegetation would be minor and would not result in any unacceptable impacts, this topic was dismissed from further analysis.